-4.2.2 Sampling procedure
+6.5.2.2.
+Sampling procedure

 Every time a Box Core is taken at a station, the 'Infaunal sampler information sheet' (Sheet 6 and/or EXCEL worksheet InFHI) must be filled in (one sheet per station includes records for both replicates).
 The sheets are applicable to each of the cores taken, but some of the fields will be constant throughout the survey (e.g. Gear, Year).
-Appendix 1 lists the criteria required to fill in each field of the Sheet.
-Some further explanation of the sampling procedure is given below.

-- At each station where the Box Core is deployed, two samples are taken. - Penetration depth of the deepest point of the sediment within the sampler is recorded in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI). - Any sediment samples are taken from the undisturbed sediment surface, preserved, and stored in well-labelled containers.
+Appendix 1 (section 6.14.1) lists the criteria required to fill in each field of the Sheet.
+Some further explanation of the sampling procedure is now given.
+At each station where the Box Core is deployed, two samples are taken.
+Penetration depth of the deepest point of the sediment within the sampler is recorded in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI, see Appendix 5, section 6.14.5).
+Any meiofauna or sediment samples are taken from the undisturbed sediment surface, preserved, and stored in well-labeled containers.

-4.2.3 Sample processing at sea
+6.5.2.2.1.
+Sample processing at sea

-- Samples are washed through a 4mm and 1mm sieve using the Gardline Autosiever. - The sieved fractions are then preserved separately in buffered 4% formaldehyde solution and stored in well-labelled containers.
+Samples are washed through a 4mm and 1mm sieve using the Gardline Autosiever.
+The sieved fractions are then preserved separately in buffered 4% formaldehyde solution and stored in well-labeled containers.
 Samples are returned to the laboratory for sorting, identification, enumeration and analysis.

-4.2.4 Sample processing in the laboratory
+6.5.2.2.2.
+Sample processing in the laboratory